avdi/quarto/README.md

 A "Quarto" is a bookbinding term, and this is my fourth attempt at an ebook toolchain.

+## Requirements

+Quarto depends on several external programs which you will need to install before using it.

+- Pandoc
+- Pygments
+- xmllint

 ## Installation/Usage

 1. Install the gem (`gem install quarto`)